SimonovBlonsky/SimonovBlonsky.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I currently work as a research assistant in State Key Lab of CAD&CG, College of Computer Science & Technology, Zhejiang University, under supervision of Zhaopeng Cui.
+I currently work as a research assistant in State Key Lab of CAD [and] CG, College of Computer Science [and] Technology, Zhejiang University, under supervision of Zhaopeng Cui.

 I obtained my MS degree in civil engineering in Zhejiang University in 2024, and Bachelor degree of construction management in South China University of Technology in 2021.

-My current research centers on **Robotics & Navigation**, especially in Simultaneous Localization and Mapping (**SLAM**), Visual-Inertial Odometry (**VIO**) and **Learning-based** odometries.
+My current research centers on **Robotics [and] Navigation**, especially in Simultaneous Localization and Mapping (**SLAM**), Visual-Inertial Odometry (**VIO**) and **Learning-based** odometries.
 Also, I have involved in several projects about signal processing, point cloud machine learning and 3D gaussian splatting.

-Publications & Projects are visible below.
+Publications [and] Projects are visible below.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.